Alge/autolib/README.md

 - DO NOT use this in any real project
 - DO have fun!

-## Dependencies
-This library depends on the "openai" library.
-Install it with: "pip3 install openai"

 ## Usage
 - Step 1: Put your openAI api key in the environment variable 'OPENAI_API_KEY'
 - Step 2: import autolib